lynxrv21/traverse_facebook_galleries/README.md

 start_images | Array that holds full URL address (with parameters) of one image from each downloadable gallery. max_workers | Number of parallel image save processes username | The credential email address, if it is not present it will be asked for.
+It won't be stored anywhere, only sent to selenium. password | The credential password, if it is not present it will be asked for.
 It won't be stored anywhere, only sent to selenium. cookies | The cookies facebook uses to authenticate the users.
 After login I write the current cookies to the cobsole.
 I recommend you to fill it with that one, but feel free to get it from another source, but it might not work as intended. force_login | If `true` the login data will be requested, the password will have to be written in secretly.
 If `false` then the provided cookies will be used to authenticate the requests, but when no cookies are provided, then the user will be forced to sign in. save_image_index | If set to `true`, then save images by their appearance order by adding a number before their names.